Mute (The Twilight Zone)

 "Mute" is an episode of the American television anthology series The Twilight Zone.
-It was written by Richard Matheson, based on his 1962 short story of the same name.
+It was written by Richard Matheson, based on his 1962 short story of the same name which appeared in the anthology The Fiend in You.
 The episode deals with a young girl (in the Matheson story it was a boy) raised to communicate only through telepathy, and her struggles after the sudden death of her parents forces her to enter mainstream society.

 Opening narration

 Plot

 Firefighters respond to a blazing fire in a family home.
-The fire is so massive that they immediately write off the house as a loss, and a search of the building turns up no survivors.
+The fire is so extensive that they immediately write off the house as a loss, and a search of the building turns up no survivors.
 However, twelve-year-old Ilse Nielsen is found outside, having escaped unscathed from the blaze that killed her parents.
-Sheriff Harry Wheeler and his wife Cora take Ilse in until her relatives can be found.
+Sheriff Harry Wheeler and his wife Cora take in Ilse until her relatives can be found.
 Ilse does not speak, even though medical examinations show she does not have a speech disorder.
 The Wheelers deduce that her parents prohibited her from talking, and they conclude it was a case of parental neglect.
-In actuality, Ilse's parents were part of a secret society who learned how to use the latent telepathic abilities possessed by all humans.
+In actuality, Ilse's parents were part of a secret society who learned how to use what they believe are latent telepathic abilities possessed by all humans.
 They agreed to raise their children to communicate solely with telepathy.
 Ilse was two when the agreement began.
 The members of the society stayed in touch through the mail.

-Using the return addresses from the recent society letters, which the sheriff could not open, Harry writes inquiries about Ilse's relatives.
+Using the return addresses from the recent society letters, which the postmaster did not allow the sheriff to open, Harry writes inquiries about Ilse's relatives.
 Ilse now lives in a world of people who speak with voices instead of their minds.
 Having been taught to communicate in pure meaning instead of words, she finds the sound of human speech alien and painful.
 She looks forward to being reunited with the other telepathic children after Harry finds them.
 But Cora, still grieving over her own long-dead daughter, does not want Ilse to leave, so she takes the letters from the mailbox and burns them to prevent Ilse from being taken away.
 Ilse witnesses this sabotage but, lacking the ability to speak or write, cannot tell Harry.